 Where to Stand-Up Paddleboard Like a Local

-But if you truly want to get the most out of your experience, you need to pick the best spots for what you want out of your excursion: are you looking for a beginner spot?
+But if you truly want to get the most out of your experience, you need to pick the best spots based on what you want out of your excursion.
+Are you looking for a beginner spot?
 The best views?
 Or maybe something a little more challenging to give you a great workout?
-Whatever your perfect stand-up paddleboarding trip, there's a spot in South Walton that's perfect for you.
+Whatever your ideal stand-up paddleboarding trip may look like, there's a place in Walton County that's perfect for you.

 Immerse yourself in a 360-degree view of a calm paddle here.

 What you need is calm water and a beautiful location so that you'll increase your skill level without getting bored.
-The perfect spot for this is one of South Walton's coastal dune lakes: not only are they rare and beautiful, but they also offer calm and secluded waters, so you won't be rattled by choppy water or too much nearby activity.
-Grayton Beach State Park offers a gorgeous dune lake among a unique and hike-worthy natural landscape.
+The perfect spot for this is one of South Walton's coastal dune lakes.
+Not only are they rare and beautiful, they also offer calm and secluded waters, so you won't be rattled by choppy water or too much nearby activity.
+Grayton Beach State Park offers a gorgeous dune lake amidst a unique and hike-worthy natural landscape.

 Say you're more comfortable with your stand-up paddleboarding skills, and at this stage, you're mainly looking to explore nature and see the sights.
-As anyone who's seen sunrise or sunset in South Walton can tell you, dawn and dusk offer some of the most breathtaking natural spectacles around.
+Dawn and dusk in Walton County offer some of the most breathtaking natural spectacles around.
 Taking your board out for sunrise or sunset only adds to the experience, as you commune with the water and see the sun peek out or dip down below the horizon.
-Getting in a workout on top of it is just a bonus.
+Getting in a workout on top of it is just a bonus!

 Looking for a Challenge